-However, this talent gap, in which a specified pool of potential employees doesn’t have the necessary skill set to satisfy the jobs that are open, can be filled by using several different methods simultaneously.
-The supply chain industry, as well as individual companies and business units, can partner with educational organizations to encourage more students to consider the supply chain industry, offer more on-the-job and web-based training to get employees to the skill levels they need, and establish mentoring relationships within the organization to maximize workforce knowledge.
+However, this talent gap, in which a specified pool of potential employees doesn’t have the necessary skill set to fill the jobs that are open, can be filled by using several different methods simultaneously.
+The supply chain industry, as well as individual companies and business units, can partner with education organizations to encourage more students to consider the supply chain industry, offer more on-the-job and web-based training, and establish mentoring relationships within the workforce.

-Do not hesitate to cross-train hungry learners—once a new skill is mastered, allow the employee to not only practice it to stay sharp, but also add to his or her knowledge base when he or she is ready.
+Do not hesitate to cross-train hungry learners—once a new skill is mastered, allow the employee it to practice it, but also add to his or her knowledge base when he or she is ready.
 Cross-functional training is an ideal method for supplementing talent in emergencies and preparing an employee for long-term advancement with an arsenal of wide-ranging skills.